 Together with linoleum and rubber, vinyl flooring is an example of resilient flooring, so called because it is flexible.
 The first vinyl flooring appeared on the scene just after Waldo Sermon accidentally invented polyvinyl chloride in 1926.
 The first vinyl floor coverings were sheet vinyl and vinyl tiles, and they were often combined with other materials, including asbestos, to give them more body and durability.

 In the latter part of the 20th century, someone got the idea to manufacture vinyl planks that resemble wood and that you glue to the subfloor.
 These are the precursors to luxury vinyl planks and luxury vinyl tiles, but there are a number of differences between them and more contemporary products.

-- Modern LVT and LVP has a more realistic and attractive pattern, and the wear layer is thicker and more durable.
+- Modern LVT and LVP have more realistic and attractive patterns, and the flooring's wear layer is thicker and more durable.

 - As opposed to early vinyl planks and tiles, LVT and LVP have a thick core that provides cushioning to make the floor more comfortable for walking and usually increases water resistance.

 The core is probably the biggest difference between luxury vinyl products and traditional vinyl flooring.
 The gold standard in luxury vinyl flooring, wood plastic composite tiles and planks, have a rigid core that is 100 percent waterproof, meaning you can install this type of flooring anywhere.
 Luxury vinyl plank with a realistic wood pattern is a great alternative to wood flooring in moist locations where wood warps.